angeluriot/Papermap/doc/contribute/papers.md

 ## Previous consensus

-The consensus in the literature at the time according to the paper about the map's question.
+The consensus in the literature at the time according to the paper about the map question.

 <table>
 	<tbody>